hedeencharles/ML_final_project/README.md

 # ML_final_project

-## Cancer Level Data set
+## 1) Cancer Level Data set

+### Objective
 * The objective for this data set was to build a machine learning model to accurately predict the level of severity of Cancer based on a set of 23 features.

+### Machine Learning Models and Accuracy

-* The conclusion, after attempting to build machine learning models and analyzing the models and data more thoroughly was that the dataset was suspect, as all models resulted in 100% accuracy, a situation that results in Overfitting.
+* The conclusion, after attempting to build machine learning models and analyzing the models and data more thoroughly was that the dataset was suspect, as all models resulted in 100% accuracy, a situation that results in overfitting.
 * The process the team followed and the analysis steps and conclusion are documented in a Tableau workbook that can be found [here.](https://public.tableau.com/profile/paul.hardy#!/vizhome/CancerStudyDataAnalysis/STORY-TheLungCancerLevelDataset?publish=yes)

 ## Dataset source: